 We can help with advice and referrals in to Housing, support with food, finances, health, accommodation and benefits or we can get you in touch with lots of other services that can help you.

-We are open currently on Monday to Friday 10am -2pm offering hot meals, welfare packs, advice, guidance and support appointments and access to telephone support from the Homeless GP Service and Achieve Recovery.
+We are open currently on Monday to Friday 9am -3pm offering hot meals, welfare packs, advice, guidance and support appointments and access to the Homeless GP Service and Achieve Recovery.

 At this time, we can use your help with supplies of essential items.
 See the list of items that your help would make a difference.

 The project is based at 1 Paddington Close, Salford, M65PL.
-The project is open Monday to Friday 10am-2pm.
+The project is open Monday to Friday 9am-3pm.
 Salford Food Bank are based to our building on Tuesdays and Fridays.
 Food services are availble Monday to Friday 10am-2pm.
 Hot drinks are serves from 9am and after 2pm.

 Dedicated project support staff are availble to offer advice and services to anyone in need.

 Our Christian ethos ensures an unconditionally positive, accepting and non-judgmental approach and strives to support clients in reaching their full potential.
 Our centre is open to people of all faiths or none and strives to be inclusive

 To help people to develop the skills to act with confidence on their own behalf; eventually perhaps to assist others.
 We will start by walking alongside people as they seek to describe their situation and then to accompany them in sorting out their problems until they have sufficient confidence and self-esteem to tackle them.